 Working method of the Delta Programme

-The Delta Programme is a national programme in which the central government (the Ministries of Infrastructure and the Environment / Economic Affairs, Agriculture and Innovation), the provinces, municipalities and water boards collaborate with civil society organisations, the business community and knowledge institutes.
+The Delta Programme is a national programme in which the central government (the Ministries of Infrastructure and the Environment / Economic Affairs), the provinces, municipalities and water boards collaborate with civil society organisations, the business community and knowledge institutes.

 Looking for solutions and implementing measures requires a wide range of expertise and experience.
 Involvement at all levels is essential.
 Knowledge of an area or environment is also invaluable.
 The state and the regions need one another.
 For that reason, the Delta Programme is based on collaboration and participation.
 That is why ministries, provinces, municipalities, water boards, the business community, civil society organisations and individual citizens have joined forces.